GeunhwaJeong/haneul-new/doc/src/explore/devnet.md

 ### Set up environment

 You may simply [install Haneul](../build/install.md) and then request test tokens as described in the install docs.
-To use the Haneul DevNet, you will need:
+To use the Haneul Devnet, you will need:

 1. Haneul [test coins (tokens)](#request-gas-tokens) requested through [Discord](https://discordapp.com/channels/916379725201563759/971488439931392130).
 1. the [`git` command line interface](https://git-scm.com/download/).